kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 have resources available.

-To gather information about the current state of resource availability and to trigger allocation of a claim, the scheduler creates a PodScheduling object.
+To gather information about the current state of resource availability and to trigger allocation of a claim, the scheduler creates one PodScheduling object for each pod that uses claims.
 That object is owned by the pod and will either get deleted by the scheduler when it is done with pod scheduling or through the garbage collector.
 In the PodScheduling object, the scheduler posts the list of all potential nodes that it was left with after considering all